The world's best living aboard!

 Warning: you can easily find yourself lost in these owner blogs.
 Just saying.

-The sailing adventures of the Silverstein family
+Sailing adventures of the Silverstein family

 Meet Mark, Sarah and their two kids, Elizabeth & Michael – they embarked on an epic adventure 6 years ago and have been living aboard their Antares 44i s/v Field Trip ever since.
 They have been sailing around the globe, learning about the people and their cultures by immersing themselves with the villagers in often remote areas of the world.